Mull Fiddle Week Logo

 Home

-Book Now Our Team Accommodation
+Book Now Our Team My Booking

 Welcome

-I can't believe we're at the point of launching the 3rd edition of Mull Fiddle Week.
-It feels like yesterday that I had the idea to start my own fiddle course in Mull and it's pretty inconceivable to me that we've sold out two years in a row and I now get to keep developing an ever enticing experience for our visiting musicians, year on year.
-To do this, we rely massively on support from the wider community and I'm delighted to continue to collaborate with local volunteers, suppliers and venues in order to put on such a special, welcoming and memorable event.
+I can't believe we're at the point of launching the 4th edition of Mull Fiddle Week.
+It feels like yesterday that I had the idea to start my own fiddle course in Mull and it's pretty inconceivable to me that we've sold out three years in a row and I now get to keep developing an ever enticing experience for our visiting musicians, year on year.
+To do this, we rely massively on support from the wider community and I'm delighted to continue to collaborate with local volunteers, businesses, suppliers and venues in order to put on such a special, welcoming and memorable event.

-Looking forward to seeing you in summer 2026!
+Looking forward to seeing you in summer 2027!

 Patters, smiling with her head turned to the camera and fiddle and bow in hand

-2026 Tutors
+2027 Tutors

 Our world-class tutors, here to inspire and guide you through a week of music, learning, and fun!

-Classes for 2026
+Classes for 2027

 Just how the week will run, what to expect, and how to get the most out of your experience